Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

 1. Navigate to **Contact Center AI** > **Quality Management** > **Dashboard** > **Overview** > **Agent Leaderboard**.

-2. Click any of the agents from the **Agent Leaderboard** widget as shown in the following **Overview** screen of the agent-specific dashboard is displayed.
+2. Click any of the agents from the **Agent Leaderboard** widget as displayed in the following **Overview** screen of the agent-specific dashboard.
 <img src="../agent-leaderboard/images/agent-leaderboard-dashboard.png" alt="Agent Leaderboard" title="Agent Leaderboard" style="border: 1px solid gray; zoom:100%;">

 **Step 2:**